liam-wiltshire/talks/hackthesystem/content.md

 - But what about commonly used code?
 PHP libraries that are installed on thousands of codebases?
  - Trying to create these exploits manually would be a huge amount of work
  - Thankfully (for them), they don't need to!

+???

+- Now, in reality, an attacker isn't going to try to 'guess' at completely unknown classes that _might_ be able to be expoited
+  - Wouldn't make sense from a cost/benifit point of view
+- Knowing the source code makes this much easier - and with open source libraries that are installed on thousands of applications, that is a good potential source of vectors
+  - Even better for the attackers, there are tools that will do most of the work for them!

 ---
 class: content-odd